swati-d-bajpai/jenkins-pipeline/README.md

 # Travel Memory

-`.env` file to work with the backend after creating a database in mongodb:
+`.env` file to work with the backend after creating a database in mongodb1:

 ```
 MONGO_URI='ENTER_YOUR_URL'